Code-Institute-Submissions/andna5980-kefir-repo_JuneResub/README.md

 By doing the nav bar fixed, and adding it to a z-index, the nav bar expands using part of the hero image.

--   Huge gap between the footer and the rest of the content.
+-   Huge gap between the footer and the rest of the content but it also has an space on the right hand of the footer.

 Fixed:
-The footer area was outside <Body>, by moving the <footer> inside the <body> that space big was solved.
+The footer area was outside <Body>, by moving the <footer>inside the <body> that space big was solved.

 -   Nav bar Menu items appear on the left side next to the brand name, but the desire place was on the right of the page